Miss Marple: Margaret Rutherford

-Murder at the Gallop (1963), based on the 1953 Hercule Poirot novel, After the Funeral (in this film, she is identified as Miss JTV Marple, though there was no indication as to what the extra initials might stand for).
+Murder at the Gallop (1963), based on the 1953 Hercule Poirot novel, After the Funeral (in this film, she is identified as JTV Marple, though there was no indication as to what the extra initials might stand for).

 Murder Most Foul (1964), based on the 1952 Poirot novel Mrs McGinty's Dead.

 Murder Ahoy!
 (1964).
-The last film is not based on any Christie work but displays a few plot elements from They Do It With Mirrors (viz., the ship is used as a reform school for wayward boys and one of the teachers uses them as a crime force), as well as similarities to The Mousetrap.
+The last film is not based on any singular Christie work but displays a few plot elements from They Do It with Mirrors (viz., the ship is used as a reform school for wayward boys and one of the teachers uses them as a crime force), as well as similarities to The Mousetrap.

 The music to all four films was composed and conducted by Ron Goodwin.
 The same theme is used on all four films with slight variations in each.
 The score was written within a couple of weeks by Goodwin who was approached by Pollock after Pollock had heard about him from Stanley Black.
 Black had worked with Pollock on Stranger in Town in 1957 and had previously hired Goodwin as his orchestrator.

 Rutherford, who was 68 years old when the first film was shot in February 1961, insisted that she wear her own clothes during the filming of the movie, as well as having her husband, Stringer Davis, appear alongside her as the character Mr Stringer.
 The Rutherford films are frequently repeated on television in Germany, and in that country Miss Marple is generally identified with Rutherford's quirky portrayal.

 Rutherford also appeared briefly as Miss Marple in the parodic Hercule Poirot adventure The Alphabet Murders (1965).